RumbleTalk/rumbletalk-sdk-php/README.md

 * Q&A chat room

 ## Features

 * NEW - polls options in the chat
-* NEW - Bio Description can be added in the user name (ex: display name+bio)
+* NEW - Bio Description can be added in the username (ex: display name+bio)
 * NEW - Admin count in plan summary added
 * NEW - Admin button is added for easy access
 * support for avatar integration with different members plugins.
-* Integration with wordpress users base avatar
+* Integration with WordPress users base avatar

-* Mark text as a bold, italic, strike and code.
+* Mark texts as a bold, italic, strike and code.
 * Admin mode - mute all users.
 * New lines - now you can add more lines in each message
 * Font size - increase/decrease the web-based font size
 * Private chat - prevents automatic private chat window popup

 * Paid access, bug fixes
 * Experts chat, allow you to advice in a private conversation (with or without payment)
 * PayWall - Set paid access to your chat.
-* Control what user name will show in the chat
+* Control what username will show in the chat
 * Keywords feature - automatic text highlights
 * login type: Register before logging-in

 * Better Sound Control
 * History search options
 * Export chat history to csv or html
-* Video chat messages, record 30 second video messages.
+* Video chat messages, record 30-second video messages.
 * Mobile video calls (android)
 * Set Private chats with registered users
 * Spam Filter applied also for users name
 * Create additional rooms directly from the plugin
 * Open settings from WordPress admin
 * Delete Archive messages directly from the chat
 * Increase Font Size in mobile

 * Full Screen In mobile mode